CSE512-16S/a3-collnwalkr-chungbung22-lupuppy/README.md

 2. Christopher Chung (chungbung22)
 3. Xinglu Yao (lupuppy)

-## Project Name - Population Migration from State to State 2014-2015
+## Project Name - Population Outflow from State to State 2014-2015

 (Put your a brief description of your final interactive visualization application and your dataset here.)